 Trends in Behavioral Healthcare: Join the Conversation

-The Danya Institute is pleased to present this regular series of orignal articles on trends in the field of behavioral healthcare.
-Our latest article is by special guest author Gayle E. Morris.
+The Danya Institute developed a series of original articles on trends in the field of behavioral healthcare.
+This article in the series is by special guest author Gayle E. Morris.

 In this video, part of the 2012 Mid-Atlantic Behavioral Health Conference, Laura Galbreath is the guest speaker from the SAMHSA/HRSA Center for Integrated Health Solutions, and she is presenting about Tackling Challenges in the Integrated Health Workforce.
 Galbreath begins by introducing herself and her company, and by giving a brief overview of a few topics for discussion.
 Her first key point is the topic of integrating primary care with behavioral health.
 She mentions that this will happen more on a state level rather than federal or local if the progression happens slowly.
 She also opens up with her explanation of a “medical home” and its impact on the work force and its way of delivering care.
 This is essentially the basis for the rest of her speech.